 It’s considered one of the most remarkable examples of early medieval architecture in Croatia, and is a symbol of the city–odds are if you’ve only seen a handful of photos of Zadar, one of them was of the Church of St. Donatus!

 Pay a visit to the Greeting to the Sun.

-Made up of 300 glass plates that absorb sunlight during the day to transform into a light show at night, Zadar’s Greeting to the Sun (also sometimes called the Monument to the Sun) is one of the best places to visit in Zadar–especially at sunset!
+Made up of 300 glass plates that absorb sunlight during the day to transform into a light show at night, Zadar’s Greeting to the Sun (also sometimes called the Monument to the Sun) is one of the best places to visit in Zadar–especially after sunset!